Sheila Ferguson: The Three Degrees

-The group recorded two live albums in 1975 and a further studio album The Three Degrees International.
+The group recorded two live albums in 1975 and a further studio album, The Three Degrees International.
 This album was called Take Good Care of Yourself in the UK, the title song of which reached the top 10 in the same country.
-The album itself reached #6 in the UK Albums Chart.
+The album itself reached number 6 in the UK Albums Chart.

 In 1976, they released the album A Toast of Love (for the Far East market), the title song of which was released internationally.
 This was the year that Fayette Pinkney left and was replaced by former member Helen Scott.
-They then released Standing Up for Love, an album, in 1977.
+They then released the album Standing Up for Love in 1977.

 In 1978 and 1979, they released two disco-styled albums New Dimensions and 3D.
-From these albums. they had four top 20 hits in the UK with "Givin' Up, Givin' In", "Woman in Love", "The Runner" (co-written by Ferguson) and "My Simple Heart".
+From these albums, they had four top 20 hits in the UK with "Givin' Up, Givin' In", "Woman in Love", "The Runner" (co-written by Ferguson) and "My Simple Heart".
 They also released A Collection of Their 20 Greatest Hits, a compilation album.

-The group performed at Prince Charles' 30th birthday party, and in 1979, filmed their own TV special The Three Degrees at The Royal Albert Hall with the Royal Philharmonic Orchestra.
+The group performed at Prince Charles' 30th birthday party and in 1979 filmed their own TV special The Three Degrees at The Royal Albert Hall with the Royal Philharmonic Orchestra.

-In 1980 they released Gold, another compilation album, which reached the top 10 in the UK Album Charts, and in 1982, they recorded a TV show for the BBC (Take Three Degrees), performing their greatest hits.
-They then released two albums Album of Love and Live in the UK.
-The single "Liar", co-written by Ferguson, was released. and in 1985, they released "The Heaven I Need" and "This Is The House", produced by Stock, Aitken and Waterman.
+In 1980 they released Gold, another compilation album, which reached the top 10 in the UK Album Charts, and in 1982 they recorded a TV show for the BBC, Take Three Degrees, performing their greatest hits.
+They then released two albums, Album of Love and Live in the UK.
+The single "Liar" was co-written by Ferguson.
+In 1985, they released "The Heaven I Need" and "This Is The House", produced by Stock, Aitken and Waterman.